rafaelfullstackdeveloper/webstore/README.md

 # Web Store

-A modern e-commerce homepage layout inspired by Amazon, built with React and Vite.
+A modern e-commerce homepage layout inspired by webstore, built with React and Vite.

 ## Features
 - Responsive navigation bar